Ford C6 transmission: Design

 The Ford C6 transmission remains a dominant force in drag racing today, especially when equipped with manual valve bodies, transbrakes, and some units using air-shifting technology.
 Its robust reputation makes it a favorite in off-road applications, known for its near-indestructible nature.
 However, its drawback lies in its significant power consumption, impacting both performance and fuel efficiency.
-Despite this, it remains incredibly reliable, easily maintained, and among the most user-friendly transmissions available.
+Despite this, it remains reliable, easily maintained, and among the most user-friendly transmissions available.
 Rebuilding it is also straightforward and cost-effective.
 Commonly found until 1989, transmissions used in 1990–1996 models were primarily an option for fleet vehicles such as F-Series trucks and Econoline vans.